YohannBe/Cyber-analyst-mapping/README.md

 When I just started in the Cybersecurity field I was quite lost (and the term is undermining what I felt the first month) and I'm pretty sure that a lot of folks in the Cyber field still feel the same!

-Why ?
+Why?

-Simply because this field is a big and ever changing one !
+Simply because this field is a big and ever changing one!

 Each day a new threat appear

 Each day a new remediation/mitigation appear

 From time to time a new "better" method appear on what and how to do our stuff

 Then an idea crossed my mind.